 Then our SECURITY DEPOSIT on the apartment (which was two months of rent -- that could buy you a car) is still in limbo.
 We had been told that since we didn't owe any money for damages it would be very straight-forward process and the deposit would be refunded in just a few days.
 It has now been a month.
 It ended up that we needed to sign a piece of paper at the walk through (which we were told we didn't need to sign) before the deposit could be issued.
 Oh, and you have to love that everything has to be mailed, not faxed, not scanned and emailed, but snail mailed.

 And, all those registered cancellation letters that were sent to the utility companies and then the response letters stating that the service would be cancelled...ugh...well, the cancellation department must not physically talk to the billing department.

 And...what exactly would you say you do here?? (best movie ever!)

 Now add to the pile that our UBS bank account had to be closed within one month of our moving back to the States.
 All of this just makes for one big, never-ending headache.

 Is anyone feeling my pain?
 I haven't even talked about the idiocracy happening on this side of the pond.
 It's the same amount of b.s.
 You buy a car, but the plates can't get shipped to you in time before the dealer plate expires.
 The insurance company hasn't received the change of insurance document (that was of course sent) and now they think there is a lapse in coverage.
 The cell phone service charges you $600 bucks for phones you never received and $300 bucks for service you never used.
 It is all just so overwhelming and unnecessary.

 Where's the fricken silver lining to my gray cloud?

-Boston - joshpeterson posted a photo: [image: Boston]
+Cloud stack - joshpeterson posted a photo: [image: Cloud stack]